micwik/ArnLib/doc/Description.md

 ### Pipe sequence check ###    {#gen_pipeSeqCheck}
 Sequence check is used to make sure everything is received and nothing is lost or comes twice.
-This can happen when a tcp/ip connection goes up and down.
+This might happen when a tcp/ip connection goes up and down.

 The sequence check uses a hidden sequence number not visible in the pipe stream.
 The sequence number is increased for each assignment to the pipe.
 The sending and checking of